RubyLearning/blog/content/post/2007/07/25/university-of-virginia-using-rubylearningcom.md

 ---
-title: "University of Virginia using RubyLearning.com"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-07-25"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-07-25
+layout: post
+title: University of Virginia using RubyLearning.com
 ---

 Pete Yadlowsky at the [University of Virginia](http://virginia.edu/) is teaching a short course in **Ruby** to some of his co-workers.
 The class meets 2 hours once/week for six weeks.
 It presently meets on Tuesdays,